 It is a tremendous honor for Mount Grace to be chosen to receive memorial gifts in Senator Wetmore’s name.
 Mount Grace thanks the Senator, and the Wetmore Family, for this decision.

 Gifts made in memory of Senator Wetmore will establish the Senator Robert D. Wetmore, Sr. Memorial Fishing Hole and help build the Senator Wetmore Land Stewardship Endowment to provide for the care of the land.
+Senator Wetmore's poem "Going Fishing" can be downloaded at the bottom of the page.

 If you would like to make a gift in memory of Senator Wetmore, you may use the Mount Grace Giving Page, and add the words "in memory of Senator Wetmore" in the comment field.